Hunger Task Force

 Many area children rely on the breakfasts and lunches provided by local schools for daily nutrition.
 When school lets out for the summer many families must provide additional daily meals for their children.
 For some, budgets are already stretched so regular healthy meals are often skipped and good nutrition can be severely compromised.
 This summer food drive puts out collection barrels for shoppers to donate foods suitable for children.

-Outpost provides fresh produce for the annual Thanksgiving Meal Boxes assembled by dedicated volunteers at Hunger Task Force.
-In year's past, 800 meal boxes were sent out to area families.
-This is a direct food donation from Outpost Natural Foods.
+Outpost provides fresh produce for the annual Thanksgiving and Holiday Meal Boxes assembled by dedicated volunteers at Hunger Task Force.
+For each holiday, 800 meal boxes are assembled for each holiday meals and distributed to area families through the Hunger Task Force network of agencies.

 Buy A Bag for the Hungry